DYCI2/Dicy2/README.md

 # DYCI2_library

 This repository contains:
-* The __Python DYCI2 library__ defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
+* The __Python DYCI2 library__, defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
 It implements several models, generative heuristics, time management strategies, and architectures of interactive agents.
 Each class is associated with a tutorial (see the tutorials in the _Python\_library_ directory).

 * The __Max DYCI2 library__ of musical agents interfacing with the Python library.
 (See the tutorials in the directory _Max\_library/\_Tutorials\__ and the _Readme_ file to download sound examples).